Access keys or accesskeys

 Good usability allows the website design to provide flexibility, and user controls will help make a website accessible, and while there are always going to be trade-offs, this will enable the adjustment of the interface to match users’ requirements, and work with their accessibility settings, assistive technology, and adaptive strategies.

-We would recommend due to the noted accessibility concerns of access keys that they are not used, but if you are going to use accesskeys use the GOV.UK standard or if it does not apply:
+We would recommend due to the noted accessibility concerns of access keys that they are not used, but if you are going to use accesskeys use the GOV.UK (external website) standard or if it does not apply:

 Remember access keys are a fallback for things that do not have a standard activation behaviour.